red0124/ssp/README.md

 }
 ```

-And if we execute the program we get the following output:
+And if we compile and execute the program we get the following output:

 ```
-$ ./program
+$ ./a.out
 James Bailey 65 2.5
 Brian S. Wolfe 40 11.9
 Bill (Heath) Gates 65 3.3